waterica/waterica.github.io/_projects/1_project.md

     Figure 3: (a) Panda arm placing a static block, (b) Stack of 4 static blocks.
 </div>

+### Dynamic Pick and Place

-After stacking all static blocks, the Panda then went back to the place neutral pose and moved to another predefined "neutral" pose above the dynamic block area before grabbing a dynamic block and returning to its dynamic neutral pose.
+After stacking all static blocks, the Panda then went back to the place neutral pose and moved to another predefined "neutral" pose above the turn table containing dynamic blocks before grabbing a dynamic block and returning to its dynamic neutral pose.
 From there, the Panda moved the block to the "neutral pose" of the placement area and placed the block on top of the tower.
 The Panda continued attempting to grab dynamic blocks until the time limit was reached.

 Unlike with the static blocks, we only managed to grab a dynamic block a few times in practice and not at all during the competition.
 Figure 4 shows the Panda arm successfully retrieving a dynamic block during practice.